-Component Description Ambari By default, will install an instance of PostgreSQL on the Ambari Server host.
+Component Databases Description Ambari - PostgreSQL 8 - PostgreSQL 9.1.13+,9.3 - MySQL 5.6 - Oracle 11gr2 - Oracle 12c By default, Ambari will install an instance of PostgreSQL on the Ambari Server host.
 Optionally, to use an existing instance of PostgreSQL, MySQL or Oracle.
 For further information, see Using Non-Default Databases - Ambari.
-Hive By default (on RHEL/CentOS/Oracle Linux 6), Ambari will install an instance of MySQL on the Hive Metastore host.
+Hive PostgreSQL 8 PostgreSQL 9.1.13+, 9.3 MySQL 5.6 Oracle 11gr2 Oracle 12c By default (on RHEL/CentOS/Oracle Linux 6), Ambari will install an instance of MySQL on the Hive Metastore host.
 Otherwise, you need to use an existing instance of PostgreSQL, MySQL or Oracle.
 See Using Non-Default Databases - Hive for more information.
-Oozie By default, Ambari will install an instance of Derby on the Oozie Server host.
+Oozie - PostgreSQL 8 - PostgreSQL 9.1.13+, 9.3 - MySQL 5.6 - Oracle 11gr2 - Oracle 12c By default, Ambari will install an instance of Derby on the Oozie Server host.
 Optionally, to use an existing instance of PostgreSQL, MySQL or Oracle, see Using Non-Default Databases - Oozie for more information.
+The default instance of Derby should not be used for a production environment.
+If you plan to use Derby for a demo, development or test environment, migration of the Oozie database from Derby to a new database is only available in the community.
+Ranger - PostgreSQL 9.1.13+, 9.3 - MySQL 5.6 You must have an existing instance of PostgreSQL , MySQL or Oracle available for Ranger.
+Refer to Installing Ranger for more information.